AeonKoda/CultKitchenSampleProject/README.md

 ## Installation

-Download the .zip and open in Godot
+Download the .zip and open in Godot.

+game.tscn is the main scene.

 ### Requirements